hydraulic-software/conveyor/guidebook/docs/configs/index.md

 ## Minimal app

 Apps are built from [inputs](inputs.md).
 A config must specify at least one input file and the address where the downloads will be served from (as the packages need to know this to configure online updates).
-Archives will be extracted automatically.
+Archives can be extracted and will be by default.
 If the file name follows a conventional form all other app metadata can be derived from it:

 ```
 app {